MuhammedOwies/eremittance-taks-final/README.md

 * How are you handling design concepts such as loosely-coupled and high cohesive classes and objects.
   Achevied by making use of Spring boot framework.
 * How are you planning to deal with huge data transmitted over HTTP(s).
-  Achevied by using GZIP to compress Data(GZip compression is a very simple and effective way to save bandwidth and improve the speed of your website.
+  Achevied by using GZIP to compress Data (GZip compression is a very simple and effective way to save bandwidth and reduce the response time.)
-  It reduces the response time of your website by compressing the resources and then sending it over to the clients.
-It saves bandwidth by at least 50%).
 * What configurations you will place regarding expected challenges.

 * How you are you validating and verifying the request.